f-banda/NFL-Data-Visualization/README.md

 the play to bring away a defender, but it wasn’t effective since Keion Crossen was still able to

-make a small correction to his path to get to Mecole Hardman (Figure 2, Figure 3).
+make a small correction to his path to get to Mecole Hardman.

-Figure 2

-Figure 3

 During Season 2020, Week 1’s Tampa Bay Buccaneers vs New Orleans Saints we review play